Technical writing: process, formats, and tooling

 Whether you’re choosing between DITA XML and Markdown, moving to a docs-as-code workflow, or integrating documentation into a CI/CD pipeline — these guides cover the methods, formats, and tools that make technical documentation a sustainable, scalable practice.

-Technical writing: An industrial process
+Technical writing: an industrial process

-Explore all 18 articles → Source formats, repositories, version control, translation, delivery, and more.
+Explore all 19 articles → Source formats, repositories, version control, translation, delivery, and more.

 Structured DITA XML format